Design of experiments: Causal attributions

 In the pure experimental design, the independent (predictor) variable is manipulated by the researcher – that is – every participant of the research is chosen randomly from the population, and each participant chosen is assigned randomly to conditions of the independent variable.
 Only when this is done is it possible to certify with high probability that the reason for the differences in the outcome variables are caused by the different conditions.
 Therefore, researchers should choose the experimental design over other design types whenever possible.
 However, the nature of the independent variable does not always allow for manipulation.
 In those cases, researchers must be aware of not certifying about causal attribution when their design doesn't allow for it.
 For example, in observational designs, participants are not assigned randomly to conditions, and so if there are differences found in outcome variables between conditions, it is likely that there is something other than the differences between the conditions that causes the differences in outcomes, that is – a third variable.
 The same goes for studies with correlational design.
-(Adér & Mellenbergh, 2008).